 Horizontal access (x-access) Vertical access (y-access) Notes Histogram True classes Frequency or relative frequency Polygon Midpoints Frequency or relative frequency The ends are extended down to the x-access by midpoint of additional cells.
-Curve Midpoints Frequency or relative frequency a) Identify variable and the population in the study.
+Curve Midpoints Frequency or relative frequency Ogive True classes Cumulative frequency or Cumulative relative frequency The lower end of the ogive begins with the first true class limit at zero.